“Sometimes, you don’t attract who you are. You attract what they want.”

-As the narcissist, gaslights, projects, blame shifting and all the other manipulation they use, making the empath doubt reality.
+As the narcissist, gaslights, projects, blame-shifting and all the other manipulation they use, making the empath doubt reality.
 The attachment system of the empath is activated on a much higher level.

-This is exactly what a narcissist is looking for, someone who neglects their own needs and looks to help others and put others needs above their own.
+This is exactly what a narcissist is looking for, someone who neglects their own needs and looks to help others and put others’ needs above their own.
 People who care more about other people’s feelings than their own.

-If you were raised that your feelings don’t matter, even though you might feel them, you’ll do all you can to make sure the other person’s feelings are put before your own, so they don’t feel how you do as you know how much it hurts.
+If you were raised that your feelings don’t matter, even though you might feel them, you’d do all you can to make sure the other person’s feelings are put before your own, so they don’t feel how you do as you know how much it hurts.

-You might have been programmed from an early age that this is just how people treat people, although you don’t treat others this way as you know it hurts, due to childhood programming you believe their behaviour is normal as you did something wrong, so you need to change to get that person back you first met.
+You might have been programmed from an early age that this is just how people treat people, although you don’t treat others this way as you know it hurts, due to childhood programming, you believe their behaviour is normal as you did something wrong, so you need to change to get that person back you first met.

-This again is what narcissistic people are looking for and why you become trauma bonded, as they’ll treat you better than anyone had, they really get you, just to further on crush you.
+This again is what narcissistic people are looking for, and why you become trauma bonded, as they’ll treat you better than anyone had, they really get you, just to further on crush you.

 How can you stop this in future relationships?

-2, Learn, hold, and stick to your boundaries.
-If something doesn’t suit you it’s a no and stick to your no.
+2. Learn, hold, and stick to your boundaries.
+If something doesn’t suit you, it’s a no and stick to your no.

-4. Say what you mean and mean what you say, so long as your intentions are good, don’t worry about how someone will feel if you don’t want to do something, don’t, If you do, do.
+4. Say what you mean and mean what you say, so long as your intentions are good, don’t worry about how someone will feel if you don’t want to do something, don’t.
+If you do, do.
 From the start, so you don’t get drawn in.

 5. Heal your inner child.
 Write a letter to yourself as a child and how loveable and kind they were, think of the things you enjoyed as a child.
 Think about the things you enjoyed as a child.

 6. Work on your emotional intelligence.
-Your mind controls your emotions, you control your mind.
-Your emotions are controlled by you, once you take control of your own emotions, outside situations will have far less impact on your emotions and how you react.
+Your mind controls your emotions, and you control your mind.
+Your emotions are controlled by you, and once you take control of your own emotions, outside situations will have far less impact on your emotions and how you react.

-7. When you’re feeling unhappy or stuck ask yourself.
+7. When you’re feeling unhappy or stuck, ask yourself.
 “What would I advise my own child, a close friend, someone I love and care for, then accept take and act on your own advice.”